achapman77/liri-node-app/README.md

 * Use of inquirer - Check out those dynamic questions!
 * Use of Chalk - Check out those beautiful console.logs!
 * Use of fs.readFile & .appendFile
+* Robust doWhatItSays functionality

 ##Future Improvements:
-* Expand and randomize doWhatItSays functionality
-* Refactor the userURLQuery logic to avoid code duplication
-* Add 5th function to read/execute all from the log.txt file.
+[x] Expand and randomize doWhatItSays functionality [x] Refactor the userURLQuery logic to avoid code duplication [ ] Add 5th function to read/execute all from the log.txt file.